michiganrobotics/mbot/docs/hardware/omni/assembly.md

 last_modified_at: 2024-11-21
 ---

-Only the section "Final Assembly and Wiring" is updated.
-The rest is still under editing.
-{: .notice--warning}

 This guide will walk you through the steps needed to assemble the MBot Omni.
 The MBot Omni Bot is comprised of 3 sections: the [bottom plate](#bottom-assembly), [middle plate](#middle-assembly) and the [top plate](#top-assembly).
 Each of these plates are assembled separately first, before attaching them together to create the MBot Omni.

 <a class="image-link" href="/assets/images/hardware/omni/omni.jpg">